Skip to main content

 Surrounded by stunning coastline and beaches Cornwall is one of Britain’s favourite holiday destinations.
 If you venture beyond Falmouth and Truro you will find the Eden Project, home to the largest indoor rainforest in the world; Tintagel Castle, a medieval fortification often linked to the tales of King Arthur and world-famous surfing beaches in Newquay.

-Our extra-curricular activities, such as mooting, pro bono work, study tours, work placements promise to offer a unique experience in, as well as outside, the classroom.
-We are currently developing a series of Canadian specific student experiences such as Canadian negotiation.
+Our extra-curricular activities, such as mootingpro bono work, study tours, work placements promise to offer a unique experience in, as well as outside, the classroom.
+Our employability events provide opportunities for students to meet with our Canadian alumni and to learn more about different career paths.

 The aims of the Canadian Law Society are fashioned around one simple objective: to help students who are planning on returning or moving to Canada upon graduation with regards to postgraduate education options, NCA Equivalency exam preparation, and what can generally be expected when making the transition from UK law to Canadian law.
 They also will host a number of socials through out the year where Canadians and non-Canadians of any discipline are welcome to join!